MaskDuck/MaskDuck/README.md

-tbh super idol and rickroll is a great song
+tbh super idol is a great song